7 Mistakes Expats in Mexico Make

 7. Not Applying For Residency

-Some people leave every 6 months and come back with a new tourist visa.
-The Mexican authorities have been cracking down on these loopholes and starting to negate entrance to these offenders.
+However, some people leave and come back to get another 180 day FMM.
+However, the Mexican authorities have been cracking down on these loopholes and starting to negate entrance to these offenders.

 This is one of the costly mistakes ex-pats make in Mexico.

-Mostly because by the time some people have tried to legalize their stay in Mexico, the requirements are too strict and out of reach for many.
+This is mostly because by the time some people tried to legalize their stay in Mexico, the requirements were too strict and out of reach for many.
 And as laws change in Mexico, it is getting harder and harder to live here illegally.

 Why?